snphillips/So-Trashy/README.md

 - Sketchbook doodles: https://i.imgur.com/ahHRqKN.jpg

 ## MVP
+- Visualization of all refuse generate by the city
-- Visualization of all refuse
+- Visualization of all refuse generate by the city
-- Visualization of all refuse, by all boroughs
+- Visualization of all refuse, totals by all boroughs
 - Visualization of all refuse, by borough, broken up by community district/neighborhood
+- Visualization of of

 ## Post MVP